Aceearly1993/lecarde-2/README.md

 ## Changelog

+#### [1.5.7] - 2025/4/17 ####

+`FIXED` - Delbasee City park: A bug which will cause the 1000 g reward of a mutated plant to vanish.
+(Aceearly1993)
+`FIXED` - Gabrielle de La Tourvelle: A bug which will cause the Nine Gate book to vanish forever if you (somehow) leave the room without picking the Nine Gate book she offered (by utilizing out of bound glitch at left wall of Gabrielle's room).
+(Aceearly1993)
+`CHANGED` - Gabrielle de La Tourvelle: Minor adjust to the order of her dialogue in order to fit the situation of the above fix.
+(Aceearly1993)

 #### [1.5.6] - 2025/2/28 ####

 `EXPERIMENT` - Changed Skeleton Gunman's behavior so that his bullet will now be a physical object instead of the bullet instantly reaches you as soon as he fires his gun.